University of Texas may need to answer this tough question to save affirmative action

-The Supreme Court began a new session this week, and will soon take up a case that could destroy affirmative action policies allowing US colleges to consider applicants’ race in admissions to maintain a diverse campus.
+The Supreme Court will soon take up a case that could destroy affirmative action policies allowing US colleges to consider applicants’ race in admissions to maintain a diverse campus.

 This is the second time the high court has heard the politically charged case, which challenges the admissions policy of the University of Texas, Austin.